Make a scene

 Bookmark key locations

 Now that you've given your scene a more realistic appearance, you'll begin to create your tour.
 The story map emphasizes three parts of Humboldt's journey: Mount Chimborazo in Ecuador, the Orinoco River in northern South America, and the Casiquiare Canal in Venezuela.
-You'll create bookmarks for each of these locations to later use them as focal points in your animation.
+You'll view and create bookmarks for each of these locations to later use them as focal points in your animation.
 A bookmark is a navigation shortcut to a map or scene location.
 Before you create a bookmark, you'll navigate to the first point of interest: Mount Chimborazo.

 - On the Map tab, in the Inquiry group, click Locate.